NanaAmpomah/11019735_DCIT_205_IA/html-css/ReadMe.md

 .
 Front-end development using html and css
 .That there is the need for practice
 .Git version control and collaboration with git
 .
-How to solve mistakes that arise during the development
+How to solve mistakes that arise during the development process

 This project has been an exciting journey and I look forward to expanding it and making it better in the future